pingcap/docs/dev/reference/configuration/tidb-server/configuration-file.md

 ### txn-local-latches

-Configuration about the transaction latch.
+Configuration related to the transaction latch.
 It is recommended to enable it when many local transaction conflicts occur.

 ### `enable`

-- Turn on or off the memory lock of transactions
+- Determines whether to enable the memory lock of transactions
 - Default value: `false`

 ### `capacity`